MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/stores-and-sales.md

 ---
-title: Stores and Sales
+title: Stores and sales
 author: v-thopra
-description: Describes how to configure a Store with a catalog of items available in real money or virtual currency. ms.author: v-thopra ms.date: 10/26/2018 ms.topic: article
+description: Describes how to configure a Store with a selection of items available in real money or virtual currency. ms.author: v-thopra ms.date: 10/26/2018 ms.topic: article